 NEW SECTION.
-Section 15.
+Section 14.
 Circulation of petitions -- limitation.
 Petitions may not be circulated for the purpose of signature gathering more than 1 year prior to the final date for filing the signed petition with the county election administrator.

-1 NEW SECTION.
-Section 16.
+1 NEW : SECTION.
+Section 15.
 Notification of petitioner legal action concerning petition.
-If a 2 legal action is filed challenging the validity of a petition, the secretary of state shall immediately notify the 3 person who su ubmitted the proposed statewide ballot issue.
-4 5 Section on 17.
+If a 2 legal action is filed challenging the validity of a petition, the secretary of state shall immediately notify the 3 person who su bmitted the proposed statewide ballot issue.
+4 5 Section on 16.
 Section 5-5-215, MCA, is amended to read: 6 "5-5-2 15.
 Duties of interim committees.
-(1) Each interim committee shall: 7 (a) review administrative rules within its jurisdiction; 8 (b) subject to 5-5-217(3), conduct interim studies as assigned; 9 (c) monitor the operation of assigned executive branch agencies with specific attention to the 10 following: 11 (i) identification of issues likely to require future legislative attention; 12 (ii) opportunities to improve existing law through the analysis of problems experienced with the 13 application of the law by an agency; and 14 (iii) experiences of the state's citizens with the operation of an agency that may be amenable to 15 improvement t through legislative action; 16 (d) review, if requested by any member of the interim committee, the statutorily established 17 advisory councils and required reports of assigned agencies to make recommendations to the next legislature 18 on retention o r elimination of any advisory council or required reports pursuant to 5-11-210; 19 (e) review proposed legislation of assigned agencies or entities as provided in the joint legislative 20 rules; 21 (f) accumulate, compile, analyze, and furnish information bearing upon its assignment and 22 relevant to existing or prospective legislation as it determines, on its own initiative, to be pertinent to the 23 adequate com pletion of its work; and 24 (g) review proposed ballot statutory initiatives, CONSTITUTIONAL INITIATIVES, OR CONSTITUTIONAL 25 CONVENTION INITIATIVES as defined in [section 1] within the interim committee's subject area and vote to either 26 support or not support the placement of the text of an the statutory PROPOSED initiative on the ballot in 27 accordance w ith 13-27-202 [section 13].
-28 (2) Each interim committee shall prepare bills and resolutions that, in its opinion, the welfare of the
+(1) Each interim committee shall: 7 (a) review administrative rules within its jurisdiction; 8 (b) subject to 5-5-217(3), conduct interim studies as assigned; 9 (c) monitor the operation of assigned executive branch agencies with specific attention to the 10 following: 11 (i) identification of issues likely to require future legislative attention; 12 (ii) opportunities to improve existing law through the analysis of problems experienced with the 13 application of the law by an agency; and 14 (iii) experiences of the state's citizens with the operation of an agency that may be amenable to 15 improvement t hrough legislative action; 16 (d) review, if requested by any member of the interim committee, the statutorily established 17 advisory cound cils and required reports of assigned agencies to make recommendations to the next legislature 18 on retention or elimination of any advisory council or required reports pursuant to 5-11-210; 19 (e) review proposed legislation of assigned agencies or entities as provided in the joint legislative 20 rules; and 21 (f) accumulate, compile, analyze, and furnish information bearing upon its assignment and 22 relevant to exi sting or prospective legislation as it determines, on its own initiative, to be pertinent to the 23 adequate com pletion of its work ; and .
+24 (g) review proposed ballot statutory initiatives as defined in [section 1] within the interim 25 committee's su ubject area and vote to either support or not support the placement of the text of an the statutory 26 initiative on the e ballot in accordance with 13-27-202 [section 13].
+27 (2) Each interim committee shall prepare bills and resolutions that, in its opinion, the welfare of the state may require for presentation to the next regular session of the legislature.